Lepimond/snake-mobile/README.md

 That's a well-known Snake game made for mobile devices.
-The code is well-commented
+The code is well-commented for people to probably use it
-Also, that's my very first mobile game